andreasbhansen/andreasbhansen.github.io/content/pages/about.md

 ---
 template: page
-title: About me
+title: About & Contact
-slug: about-me
+slug: about
 draft: false
 ---
 My research is on cross-platform and native mobile app development.